Colds and the fluInfluenza; Strep throat; Bird flu; Avian influenza

 - NSAIDs are generally safe when taken for a short period of time (less than 10 days).
 However, if you have heart conditions, high blood pressure, or history of stomach bleeding, talk to your provider.

 - Acetaminophen in high dosages can cause serious liver injury.
-When taking combination medicines, always check the ingredients for the presence of acetaminophen, and make sure never to take more than the recommended daily dose of 3 grams (3,000 mg) in a single day.
+When taking combination medicines, always check the ingredients for the presence of acetaminophen, and make sure never to take more than the recommended daily dose of 3 grams (3,000 mg) in a single day, divided into 4 or more doses.

 - Always check product labels for recommended dosages for adults and children.